Don’t Slide Down the Slippery Slope of Suffering

 Allowance

 God allowed Jacob to lie and steal the blessing from Esau, yet it all worked to fulfill the covenant.
 He permitted a harlot to betray her own people to save the spies in Jericho and become one of David’s ancestors.
+From Cain and Abel to Kings Saul and David and right up to the time Solomon wrote this, men like him were making sinful mistakes but somehow still fitting into God’s plan of redemption.
 In each of these cases, people made their own decisions, committed sins, or followed seemingly unpredictable paths of choice and chance.

 The universe is not simply an “either-or” situation between God’s will and man’s will.
 The Bible views them as a “both-and” scenario, where God is utterly sovereign and man takes his chances and makes his choices.
 There are many twists and turns throughout Scripture that seem disconnected from God’s will (or totally random, based on earthly factors), but they did not deter His will or prevent the outcome He had ordained.
 And then this verse from Ecclesiastes: “time and chance happen to them all.”